Edson20044/Customers-who-are-likely-to-churn/README.md

 The visualizations are limited to the top three states out of the five that were identified earlier:

-•	NJ
+-	NJ
-•	MN
+-	MN
-•	TX
+-	TX

 PivotTable is created to group the data:

-•	churn as Rows,
+-	churn as Rows,
-•	state as Columns
+-	state as Columns
-•	the average of age as Values
+-	the average of age as Values

 A Bar Chart is created from the above PivotTable that reveals the following findings:

-•	In all three states, customers who churned were younger than those who did not.
+-	In all three states, customers who churned were younger than those who did not.
-•	These two age groups include people of approximately the same age
+-	These two age groups include people of approximately the same age

-7. Exploring and Visualizing Data Grouped by Churn
+**7. Exploring and Visualizing Data Grouped by Churn**

 Finally, differences in other data grouped by churn in states with the highest churn (Minnesota, New Jersey, Texas) are explored.
 PivotTables are created to look at the following groups:

-•	Age
+-	Age
-•	Voicemail Plan
+-	Voicemail Plan
-•	Daily Charges
+-	Daily Charges
-•	Voicemail Messages
+-	Voicemail Messages

 For each PivotTable, Bar Chart is created depicting that group’s relationship.
 They confirm the insights discussed above as well as demonstrate the following:

-•	In all the three states the customers who churn are about 28 to 31 years old.
+-	In all the three states the customers who churn are about 28 to 31 years old.
 The older customers, who are 39 to 40, do not tend to churn
-•	The customers from New Jersey were charged more compared to the others
+-	The customers from New Jersey were charged more compared to the others
-•	Churned New Jersey customers sent and received more voicemail messages than those from the other two states
+-	Churned New Jersey customers sent and received more voicemail messages than those from the other two states